paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

         current = current.next;
       }

-      // Rearrange our pointers that we now have set up ListNode firstNode = current;
+      // Rearrange our references that we now have set up ListNode firstNode = current;
       ListNode farNode   = firstNode.next;
       ListNode newNode   = new ListNode(element);